-The range of neutron energies for which induced fission neutron multiplicity data are available in the literature spans the range from 0 to 10 MeV, to which corresponds a range of $\bar{v}$ values.
-The sampling of number of neutrons per fission is based on either the incident neutron energy or the $\bar{v}$ corresponding to that energy (depending on the option selected in setnudist).
+The range of neutron energies for which induced fission neutron multiplicity data are available in the literature spans the range from 0 to 10 MeV, to which corresponds a range of \bar{v} values.
+The sampling of number of neutrons per fission is based on either the incident neutron energy or the \bar{v} corresponding to that energy (depending on the option selected in setnudist).

-When sampling is based on $\bar{v}$ (the default), and the $\bar{v}$ is in the range for which we have multiplicity data from the literature, that data is used.
+When sampling is based on \bar{v} (the default), and the \bar{v} is in the range for which we have multiplicity data from the literature, that data is used.
 Outside that range, the Terrell approximation is used.

 If the user selects the option to sample based on energy, and the energy is within the range for which we have multiplicity data from the literature, that data is used.
 If the energy is above 10 MeV, then the 10 MeV data is used.
-As this will be inaccurate as the energy becomes much higher than 10 MeV, the user should select sampling based on $\bar{v}$ in this case.
+As this will be inaccurate as the energy becomes much higher than 10 MeV, the user should select sampling based on $\bar{\nu}$ in this case.
 The same considerations apply for photofission.

-In the case of spontaneous fission, data is only available for the following isotopes: Th, U, U, U, U, U, U, Np, Pu, Pu, Pu, Pu, Pu, Am, Cm, Cm, Bk, and Cf. The Monte-Carlo codes MCNPX and Geant4 do not emit any particles if a different spontaneous fission isotope is specified.
+In the case of spontaneous fission, data is only available for the following isotopes: 232Th, 232U, 233U, 234U, 235U, 236U, 236U, 238U, 237Np, 238Pu, 239Pu, 240Pu, 241Pu, 242Pu, 241Am, 242Cm, 244Cm, 249Bk, and 252Cf.
+The Monte-Carlo codes MCNPX and Geant 4 do not emit any particles if a different spontaneous fission isotope is specified.

-5.2 MCNPX/MCNP6
+5.2 MCNPX

-Version 1.8 of this library was incorporated into the public release of MCNPX2.7.0 and MCNP6.
-For users with access to the MCNPX/MCNP6 source code, the latest version of this library can be compiled and linked, see src/Recipe\mcnpx.txt.
-Consult the file Release\notes.txt for comments regarding version compatibility.
-Currently MCNPX/MCNP6 provide data cards to activate the fission library (individually for spontaneous, neutron-induced, and photon-induced fission), but do not yet permit changing any of the physics options of the library.
+Version 1.8 of this library was incorporated into the public release of MCNPX2.7.0.
+The authors of this library also maintain private builds of MCNPX2.7.0 with the most current version of the LLNL Fission Library.
+For users with access to the MCNPX source code, upcoming versions of this library can be compiled and linked, see src/Recipe_mcnpx.txt.
+Consult the file Release_notes.txt for comments regarding version compatibility.
+MCNPX provide data cards to activate the fission library (individually for spontaneous, neutron-induced, and photon-induced fission), but do not yet permit changing any of the physics options of the library.

-In addition to adding more neutron multiplicity data and more model options, we made significant modifications to the MCNPX treatment of photons, which was then carried over into MCNP6.
-The original version of MCNPX did not have an analog and discrete treatment for photon emission.
+In addition to adding more neutron multiplicity data and more model options, we made significant modifications to the MCNPX treatment of photons, which were then partly carried over into MCNP6.
+Prior to the integration of the library into MCNPX, the latter did not have an analog and discrete treatment for fission photon emission.
 Previously photons from fission were included in a total average photonuclear photon count.
 So it was impossible to have an accurate event-by-event model of photon emission from fission.
 Our library solved this problem by separating out the photons from the fission process and treating them in a discrete fashion.
 This took much careful work in cooperation with the MCNPX developers.
-Activating our physics module therefore activates this separate treatment of the fission process as well as provides the features described in this document.
+Enabling our fission physics module activates this separate treatment of the fission process as well as provides the features described in this document.